FolkerKinzel/VCards/src/Examples/GettingStarted.md

 When converting from a higher vCard standard to a lower one, not all data is compliant.
 To minimize data loss, the library tries to preserve incompliant data using well-known x-name properties.
-The usage of such x-name properties can be controlled with the `Opts` enum.
+The usage of such x-name properties can be controlled with the `VcfOpts` enum.

 ## Reading the project reference
 At the [GitHub Releases page](https://github.com/FolkerKinzel/VCards/releases) there is a detailed project reference to each version of the Nuget package as CHM file in the Assets.
 On some systems the content of this CHM file is blocked.
 Before opening the file right click on the file icon, select Properties, and check the "Allow" checkbox - if it is present - in the lower right corner of the General tab in the Properties dialog.